SIBAKRUSHNA/iOS_Interview/SwiftUI.md

   - A grid in SwiftUI is a container view that organizes other views in a two-dimensional layout

 ### 16. How to use uikit components in swiftUI?
   - In SwiftUI, you can integrate UIKit components using the `UIViewRepresentable` and `UIViewControllerRepresentable` protocols.

+### 16. What publicer and subscriber in swiftUI?
+  - In other words: Publishers are the source of data and subscribers are the consumers of that data.